juanberrios/SLAC-Fairness/README.md

 Your system may not need to load modules explicitly, or may use different commands to load R.

-### Code/info pertaining to the repository itself {#meta-code}
+### Code/info pertaining to the repository itself

 Contents:

-- `.gitignore`: Tells Git which files/folders to exclude from being version-controlled (and being shared to GitHub or [between computers](#repo-two-computer)).
+- `.gitignore`: Tells Git which files/folders to exclude from being version-controlled (and being shared to GitHub or [between computers](#a-quick-note-on-the-two-computer-setup)).
 Because the auto-coders are huge files, I exclude `Outputs/Diagnostic-Files/Temp-Autocoders/` from version-control and just [pull out fairness/performance data](Analysis-Walkthrough.html#baseline-measure) instead.
 If there's any I want to keep, I save them to the non-ignored folder `Outputs/Autocoders-to-Keep/`.
-- `renv/`: Set up by the [`renv/` package](https://cran.r-project.org/package=renv) to ensure our code behaves the same regardless of package updates.
 - `LICENSE.md`: Tells you what you're permitted to do with this code.
+- `renv/`: Set up by the [`renv` package](https://cran.r-project.org/package=renv) to ensure our code behaves the same regardless of package updates.
+- `renv.lock`: Set up by `renv` to store [info about package versions](https://cran.r-project.org/web/packages/renv/vignettes/lockfile.html).
+- `.Rprofile`: Set up by `renv`

-## Running this code on your own machine {#run-code}
+## Running this code on your own machine

 To run this code on your own machine, you'll need a suitable computing environment and software.
+All required and recommended software is free and open-source.
 This document was originally run using high-performance computing resources provided by the University of Pittsburgh's [Center for Research Computing (CRC)](https://crc.pitt.edu/), in particular its [shared memory parallel cluster](https://crc.pitt.edu/resources/h2p-user-guide/node-configuration).
 You _can_ run this code on a normal desktop or laptop---it just might take a while!
 You'll also need at least 2.5 Gb of disk space free.